Wondering if there are any animals to be wary of in Iceland? Read our article to find out more about the wildlife of Iceland.

-When you hear the term "dangerous animals," you tend to conjure images of venemous reptiles and clawed predators.
-But, there are no animals in Iceland that are dangerous, poisonous, venomous or harmful.
+When you hear the term "dangerous animals," you tend to conjure images of venomous reptiles and clawed predators.
+But, there are no animals in Iceland that are poisonous, venomous or harmful.
 There aren’t any mosquitos, there are no snakes, and only one species of wasp.
+So in the traditional sense, there aren’t really any dangerous animals in Iceland.

 However, there are animals in Iceland that can be a nuisance and some that can harm the ecosystem.
 Here, we'll talk you through some of the more troublesome creatures in Iceland.